Dartegnian/Danganronpa-Waifu-Wars/README.md

 This experimental website does not attempt, in any form, to sell nor monetize official Danganronpa artwork/collaterals/copyrighted material.
 As such, this project is for non-commercial and educational purposes.
 This project also does not attempt to overtake the world with *© Junko Enoshima-branded Despair™* nor hope of any kind.

 ## Default Angular README.md
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) V3.

 ### Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:11037/`.
 The app will automatically reload if you change any of the source files.

 ### Code scaffolding